-DNV was able to confirm that although the ANEEL's Brazilian Fuel Consumption Account -BFCA (law no. 9648 of 27 May 1998) subsides new renewable energy generation units with up to 75% of the implementation costs, this was not the case for Saldanha Small Hydroelectric Project.
-The construction of a 69 kV/138kV substation, which was requested by CERON (the operator of the Rondônia-Acre grid and buyer of electricity), was not granted any subsidy and the total subsidy amount to 49%.
-The project investment analysis provided by the project participants demonstrates an internal rate of return (IRR) of approximately 10% and a net present value (NPV) with a discount rate of 12% (the Brazilian bond SELIC) of R\$ -1 705 715.
-For comparison an IRR calculated for a typical thermo units (BAU scenario), which face lower investment costs and have all consumed fuel subsidized, is approximately 64%.
-Thus the project faces financial/economic barriers compared to the business as usual scenario.
+DNV was able to confirm that although the ANEEL's Brazilian Fuel Consumption Account -BFCA (law no. 9648 of 27 May 1998) subsides new renewable energy generation units with up to 75% of the implementation costs, this was not the case for the "Saldanha Small Hydroelectric Project".
+The construction of a 69 kV/138kV substation, which was requested by CERON (the operator of the Rondônia-Acre grid and buyer of electricity), was not granted any subsidy and the total subsidy amounted thus to 49% only.

+Upon DNV's request, the project participant provided in the PDD of 21 February 2008 an investment analysis based on input data valid and applicable at the time of the investment decision taken by the project participant.
+This analysis shows the project's internal rate of return (IRR) was 5,01% at the time of the investment decision, and the net present value (NPV) with a discount rate of 16,56% (the average Brazilian bond SELIC in the years 2001-2003 less 1 standard deviation)/16/ is R\$ -10 477 741.